jwin200/Python-Image-Generator/README.md

 ### Overview

-This application takes two or more adjective-noun pairs and generates a corresponding image using the noun as a base image and the adjective to create filters over this base.
+This application takes two or more adjective-noun pairs and generates a corresponding image using nouns as base images and the adjectives to create filters over these pictures.
+The filtered images are then blended into one final picture.

 ### Usage